 Do I need an imprint as a streamer?

-Anyone who operates a telemedia (and such a channel is a channel on Twitch or YouTube) must comply with the rules laid down in the Telemedia Act (TMG), the Broadcasting State Treaty (RStV) and other laws such as the Youth Media Protection State Treaty (JMStV).
+Anyone who operates a telemedium, as is the case with Twitch or YouTube, must adhere to the rules set out in the Telemedia Act (TMG), the Interstate Broadcasting Treaty (RStV) and other laws such as the Interstate Treaty on the Protection of Minors in the Media (JMStV).

-- 1. the name and address at which they are established, in the case of legal persons, the legal form, the persons entitled to represent and, where information is provided on the capital of the company, the ordinary or share capital and, if not all, deposits to be paid in, the total amount of the outstanding deposits, the
+- The name and address at which they are established, in addition, in the case of legal entities, the legal form, the authorized representative and, if information is provided on the capital of the company, the share or nominal capital and, if not all contributions to be made in cash have been paid in, the total amount of outstanding contributions,

-- 2. information enabling rapid electronic contact and direct communication with them, including the address of the electronic mail;
+- information that enables rapid electronic contact and direct communication with them, including the address of the electronic mail,

-- 3. where the service is offered or provided in the course of an activity requiring official approval, information on the competent supervisory authority;
+- If the service is offered or provided as part of an activity that requires official authorization, information on the responsible supervisory authority,

-- 4. the commercial register, register of associations, partnership registers or cooperative registers in which they are registered and the corresponding register number;
+- The commercial register, register of associations, register of partnerships or register of cooperatives in which they are registered and the corresponding register number, […]

-in cases where they have a VAT identification number in accordance with Section 27a of the Value Added Tax Act or an economic identification number in accordance with Section 139c of the Tax Code, the indication of that number,
+- In cases where they have a VAT identification number pursuant to Section 27a of the Value Added Tax Act or a business identification number pursuant to Section 139c of the Tax Code, the indication of this number.

 The Broadcasting State Treaty

-The question of industriality is followed by many other questions, from taxes to business registration, all of which I will examine in the coming days and months.
+The issue of commerciality raises numerous other questions, from tax issues to business registration.
+I will cover these topics in other articles in the coming weeks and months.